adil192/BlackboardTheme/README.md

 # UoM Blackboard theme

-This project rethemes UoM's [blackboard website](https://online.manchester.ac.uk/) to look more modern and user friendly, and use a consistent colour scheme
+This project applies [Google's Material Design](https://m3.material.io/) to the University of Manchester's websites.

+This is more than just a theme; it also vastly improves the usability and readability of the websites.

+I was originally only restyling Blackboard, but I've since expanded it to other UoM websites.

 ## Install